nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/additional-ui-frameworks/nuxeo-android-connector.md

 Using Automation brings several advantages :

 *   API calls is simple and very extensible
-    (you can contribute new operations or chains via Nuxeo Studio or Nuxeo IDE)
+    (you can contribute new operations or chains via Nuxeo Studio or Nuxeo Generator)

 *   Calls are efficient and easily cachable (REST + JSON Marshaling)